 - The lawful possession of weapons by full-time sworn peace officers, Level I reserve officers, and qualified law enforcement officers, as such officers are defined in 18 U.S.C. § 926B (whether in uniform or off-duty/plain clothes with proper identification).
-Also included in the exception are on-duty armored transport personnel. - The lawful possession of firearms by qualified retired law enforcement officers, as such officers are defined in 18 U.S.C. § 926C and Idaho Code § 18-3302H, or by a person who holds an enhanced license to carry concealed weapons, as described in Idaho Code § 18-3302K. - It is not lawful for a person issued a license under the provisions of Idaho Code §18-3302H or Idaho Code § 18-3302K to carry a firearm under the influence of alcohol. - O It is also not lawful for a person issued a license under the provisions of Idaho Code § 18-3302H or Idaho Code § 18-3302K to carry a firearm within a student dormitory or residence hall, or within any building of a public entertainment facility.
-Specifically, those licenses do not permit carrying of firearms: - Within any student dormitories or residence halls. - Within any building of a public entertainment facility with a seating capacity of at least one thousand (1,000) persons such as Albertsons Stadium, Taco Bell Arena, Morrison Center, etc. - The lawful possession of a weapon by members of the Reserve Officer's Training Corps (ROTC) program, when directed by a provision of the program and with permission of the Executive Director of the Department of Public Safety. - The Executive Director of the Department of Public Safety may, at their direction and in writing, authorize specific individuals to bring weapons on University property for specific events and purposes. - Personal protection pepper spray, i.e. Oleoresin Capsicum (OC), may be carried on campus, but not into campus entertainment facilities with a seating capacity of at least one thousand (1,000) persons.
+Also included in the exception are on-duty armored transport personnel. - The lawful possession of firearms by qualified retired law enforcement officers, as such officers are defined in 18 U.S.C. § 926C and Idaho Code § 18-3302H. - A weapon in the possession of a person who has received prior written authorization from the Associate Vice President for Public Safety.

+- The lawful possession of a weapon by members of the Reserve Officer's Training Corps (ROTC) program, when directed by a provision of the program and with permission of the Associate Vice President of the Department of Public Safety. - Personal protection pepper spray, i.e. Oleoresin Capsicum (OC), may be carried on campus, but not into campus entertainment facilities with a seating capacity of at least one thousand (1,000) persons. - Household knives intended to be used for, and actually used for, the express purpose of cooking and eating. - The lawful carrying of concealed firearms by a person who holds an enhanced license to carry concealed weapons, as described in Idaho Code § 18-3302K. - It is also not lawful for a person issued a license under the provisions of Idaho Code § 18-3302K to carry a firearm within a student dormitory or residence hall, or within any building of a public entertainment facility.
+Specifically, those licenses do not permit carrying of firearms: - Within any student dormitories or residence halls. - Within any building of a public entertainment facility with a seating capacity of at least one thousand (1,000) persons such as Albertsons Stadium, Taco Bell Arena, Morrison Center, Student Union Building, etc. - It is not lawful for any person to carry a concealed Weapon when intoxicated under the influence of drugs or alcohol.

-Although the policy permits employees of the University to carry firearms if they hold certain licenses, it does not authorize any employee to use any weapon in any official capacity.
+Although the University's policy permits employees of the University to carry firearms if they hold certain licenses, it does not authorize any employee to use any weapon in any official capacity.
 Any use of a weapon by a University employee is not authorized in the course and scope of employment.
+Further, any employee who works primarily in one of the areas where firearms are not allowed (e.g., student residence halls and public entertainment facilities), and any employee who is regularly expected to respond to one or more of those areas during a shift (e.g., security officers), is not permitted to carry a firearm while on shift.

 See Boise State University Policy # 12080: Possession of Firearms/Weapons on University Owned or Controlled Premises.
+Also see: Guns on Campus Useful Information : FAQs